feathr-ai/feathr/docs/how-to-guides/troubleshoot-feature-definition.md

 So actually it should be nycTaxiBatchSource.

-In other cases, some keyword may be misspelled, like key, aggregation, then you will got errors like this:
+In other cases, some keywords may be misspelled, like key, aggregation, then you will got error like this:

 ```
 : com.fasterxml.jackson.databind.JsonMappingException: Instantiation of [simple type, class com.linkedin.feathr.offline.anchored.anchorExtractor.SimpleConfigurableAnchorExtractor] value failed: null (through reference chain: com.linkedin.feathr.offline.config.FeathrConfig["anchors"]->com.fasterxml.jackson.module.scala.deser.MapBuilderWrapper["nonAggFeatures"])